The RFQ: A request for quotation how-to guide with template

 A request for quotation (RFQ) is just one of many helpful RFX documents that helps businesses exchange information.
 It’s a key part of any well-rounded procurement toolkit.
 Indeed, the RFQ is an excellent tool for efficient and cost-effective sourcing — when used properly.
-In the right situation, RFQs are advantageous and offer quicker results than their more common counterpart, the RFP.
+In the right situation, RFQs are advantageous.
+They offer quicker results than their more common counterpart, the RFP.